6 Ways To Grow Your Business Through Repeat Customers and Referrals

 Repeat business starts with superior customer service.
 For contractors, that means setting expectations early, before customer assumptions and misunderstandings can tank your project.
 Keep the communication coming with regular check-ins—with texting as popular as it is, it’s incredibly easy to catch homeowners up every day.
 Report issues promptly and keep your work as unobtrusive as possible to customers’ everyday lives.
 Chat with customers in-person when available because there’s nothing like talking face-to-face.

 It may seem basic, but these are the nuts and bolts of customer relationship building.
-In one comparative analysis, customers rated competence, completeness, and frequent, effective communication as the most important factors in establishing contractor trust.
-And that trust is integral for capturing repeat business and referrals.
+Trust is integral for capturing repeat business and referrals.

 Most contractors follow up with clients after projects conclude as a matter of course—so if you’re not doing it yet, it’s time to start.
 A follow-up call is a great chance to settle any issues that might have popped up after the job wrapped, allowing you to solidify your reputation for great service.
 It’s also an opportunity to discuss future projects that might be on your clients’ horizons and to remind customers about your referral program if you have one.